aloksharma1993/techfest-ml-tutorial/physionet/tutorial.md

 The raw dataset can be found on the challenge website linked above.
 However, for this tutorial, we did a little preprocessing for you so we spend less time on data munging.
 If you want to know more about what we did, see the section at the end (TODO: put section name here).

-We will be using only the training set from the challenge because that's the only labelled dataset available to the public.

-(TODO: Split data into train/test set)
+We provide a training set and a test set.
 The data is stored as a CSV.
+Let's load the training set.

     import csv

     data = []
-    with open('test.csv') as csvfile:
+    with open('train-a.csv') as csvfile:
         reader = csv.reader(csvfile)
         # Read header
         header = reader.next()